Quentin Dupieux: Beginnings

-Filming for the absurdist horror film Rubber began in 2009.
+Breakthrough and international success

+Dupieux's breakthrough came in 2010 with the release of the horror-comedy film Rubber.
+The film, which revolves around a rubber tire with telekinetic powers that goes on a killing spree, received praise at film festivals for combining B-movie aesthetics with absurdist, experimental filmmaking.
 The electronic music duo Justice stated that they would be working on the soundtrack for Rubber, saying they had to 'finish working on the soundtrack for Mr. Oizo's new film before we start recording for the new album'.
 However, only Gaspard Augé of the duo ended up collaborating with Dupieux on the soundtrack.
 In the United States, the film was released simultaneously through streaming and limited theatrical engagements.

-The surreal comedy Wrong premiered at the Sundance Film Festival in 2012.
+Dupieux's next movie, the surreal comedy Wrong, premiered at the Sundance Film Festival in 2012.

-The comedy Wrong Cops was produced by Realitism Films, who describe it as "a filthy 90 minute comedy about some disturbed cops.
+in 2013, Dupieux released the comedy Wrong Cops, featuring an ensemble cast including Eric Wareheim, Steve Little, Ray Wise, and Marilyn Manson.
+The film was produced by Realitism Films, who describe it as "a filthy 90 minute comedy about some disturbed cops.
 It is not a sequel to Wrong."
 The first thirteen-minute chapter of the film premiered at the 2012 Cannes Film Festival.
+Although the movie is not a sequel to Wrong, Dupieux came up with the idea because he loved Mark Burnham's performance as an unpleasant cop in the movie and decided to base a movie off his character.

 Dupieux returned in 2014 with the surreal comedy Reality, starring Alain Chabat, distributed in the US by IFC Midnight.
 The film premiered in the Horizons section at the 71st Venice International Film Festival on 28 August 2014.
+Reality would end the trend of Dupieux composing his own music for his films; instead, the film's soundtrack consists solely of the first five minutes of "Music With Changing Parts" by Philip Glass.